 If you or a loved one have been exposed to paraquat, you may be eligible to file a Texas paraquat lawsuit to receive compensation.
 Our Paraquat lawyers can help evaluate your case and help you with the filing process to ensure you receive the compensation you deserve.

-Reach out to Rueb Stoller Daniel today for a free paraquat case review and find out if you are eligible to receive compensation in a Texas paraquat lawsuit.
+Reach out to Dalimonte Rueb Stoller today for a free paraquat case review and find out if you are eligible to receive compensation in a Texas paraquat lawsuit.

 What Is Paraquat?

 Paraquat, also known as Methyl Viologen, is a highly toxic chemical that is widely used as a weed killer all over the world.
 It entered the US market and was first used for commercial purposes in 1961.
 In the US, paraquat is classified as “restricted commercial use,” and only licensed people are allowed to use it.

 This herbicide comes in the form of a liquid and is active against most plant species, hence used as a burndown before planting and also before harvesting legume crops.
 However, paraquat can be abused particularly through non-licensed use, which could expose many people to the toxic chemical.

 Paraquat poisoning goes beyond the US, and is particularly high in parts of Asia, South and Central America, and the Pacific Islands.
 In fact, this weed killer has been banned in 32 countries across the world, including China, Brazil, and the EU.

 What Side Effects and Injuries Does Paraquat Cause?

 Paraquat poisoning, though not very common in the US, is a fast process that can result in quick symptoms.
 Ingestion or inhalation of paraquat can lead to a wide range of effects, depending on the amounts involved.
 Some common symptoms of mild exposure to paraquat include muscle weakness, respiratory failure, seizures, elevated heart rate, and coma.